- GPS Tracking for Field Service

 Limits | Only provides location data | Depends on location technologies like GPS |

 That’s exactly why delivery apps and fleet systems rely on it.
-From my experience testing tracking tools, GPS makes it easy to see routes, trip history, and driver movement throughout the day.
+From my experience of testing tracking tools, GPS makes it easy to see routes, trip history, and driver movement throughout the day.

 For example, when I tested fleet software with geofencing enabled, I received alerts the moment a vehicle entered a warehouse zone.
 That simple automation removed the need to manually check arrivals.